titpetric/nginx-lesscss/README.md

 * SASS and SCSS - using ruby gem (`gem install sass`)
 * ES6 to ES5 - using npm/es6-transpiler (`npm install es6-transpiler`)

-Feel free to suggest any other thing you'd like to conver on server side.
+Feel free to suggest any other thing you'd like to convert on the server side.

 ## Motivation behind the project